COVID-19 pandemic in British Columbia: January to April

 On January 21, Interior Health reported a new COVID-19 community cluster in the Cariboo-Chilcotin region as a result of "social events and gatherings in Williams Lake".

 On January 22, Horgan announced an immunization schedule to vaccinate individuals by demographic.

 On January 25, B.C. tracked six VOC 202012/01 and three 501.V2 cases; all VOC cases were linked to travelling.
 Island Health reported a second COVID-19 outbreak at the Nanaimo Regional General Hospital.

 On January 26, Henry warned that the province was at risk for another case spike.

 On January 28, BC Centre for Disease Control director Monika Naus informed Henry of two reported cases of thrombocytopenia temporally associated with receipt of a COVID-19 vaccine in the province.

 On February 1, Mike Farnworth received a recommendation to increase fines for attending or promoting non-compliant events as the most effective measurer to enforce compliance with public health measures.

 On February 5, B.C. indefinitely extended the ban on social gatherings and events.

 On February 9, Henry sought an injunction against three Fraser Valley churches that defied COVID orders, which was denied by the Supreme Court.
 The churches were granted an exemption on February 27 to hold services outside while obeying safety protocols.

 On February 12, Henry announced the first confirmed case of the Nigerian variant in the province.
 In the Northern Health region, a gold mine north of Stewart declared a COVID-19 exposure infecting over 22 employees and contractors, before revising the total to 42 cases on February 18.

 On February 26, Fraser Health stated that three more Surrey schools were exposed to COVID-19 variants of concern.

 On March 1, B.C.
 Health officials predicted that all British Columbians should be able to get the first doses of COVID-19 vaccines by the end of July.
 They revised and extended the time between the two vaccine doses from 3–4 weeks to four months.
 On March 4, Henry said that new vaccine approvals would hasten the schedule.

+On March 2, B.C.'s Attorney General announced that civil jury trials would continue to be suspended until October 8, 2022.

 On March 9, a new COVID-19 outbreak was declared in a Surrey care home where 88 percent of residents were vaccinated.
 The provincial top doctor also warns that the vaccines will not stop all COVID-19 transmission.

 On March 10, B.C.
 Health officials decided to allow adults in Prince Rupert and Port Edward to be eligible for the first doses of COVID-19 vaccines by mid-March, as infections rates did not improve with the rest of the province.